-Practice the introduction of yourself that you'll use in meeting your networking contacts.
-Depending on the situation, you may want to use the sound bite, an idea by Brian Krueger in his book, the College Grad Hunter, or a introduction called the 30-second commercial.
+Practice how you will will introduce yourself when you meet your networking contacts.
+Depending on the situation, you may want to use the sound bite, an idea by Brian Krueger in his book, the College Grad Hunter, or an introduction called the 30-second commercial.

 A 30-second commercial for Ashley Keith could go something like this:

-"I became interested in the human resources field last summer when I interned at The Greater Houston YMCA and I got to know the human resources director there.
-I'd always planned on following the traditional route to graduate school but her job really fascinated me.
-I liked the variety of her job and the fact that she was a very positive influence in the YMCA.
+"I became interested in the human resources field last summer when I interned at The Greater Houston YMCA and I got to know the human resources director.
+I liked the variety of her job and the fact that she had a very positive influence on the YMCA.
 When I returned to school this fall, I decided to add a business class and I also joined the Society for Human Resources Management.
-I've enjoyed my business class and it's a good complement to my psychology classes.
+I've enjoyed my business class and found it to be a good complement to my psychology classes.
 Next semester I'll begin taking courses as a management major and I hope to obtain an internship in human resources next summer."

 Putting Your Network into Practice

-Now that you have developed your list of networking contacts, decided on your networking purpose, reflected on your interests and skills and condensed these into a sound bite and commercial, it's time to put all your preparation into practice by initiating contact with your network.
+Now that you have developed your list of networking contacts, decided on your networking purpose, reflected on your interests and skills and condensed these into a 30 second commercial, it's time to put all your preparation into practice by initiating contact with your network.
 All of the following methods can be effective strategies, so remember to use a style that is comfortable for you.

 According to Hansen, networking in person usually happens in the early, as well as the later stages of the networking process.
 In the early stage, you talk to people who are family members, friends, professors or other close contacts.
 When these initial contacts lead to later meetings with the people whom your first contacts referred you to, the second stage of person-to-person networking occurs.
 Make sure to have your sound bite and commercial introductions ready, and always prepare a list of questions to ask your networking contact.

-When you've been referred to someone you don't know or you're contacting someone without the benefit of an acquaintance's referral (usually called a "cold call"), then a well-written letter is a good idea.
-In writing your letters, follow these guidelines.
+When you've been referred to someone you don't know or you're contacting someone without the benefit of an acquaintance's referral (usually called a "cold call"), then a well-written email is a good idea.
+In writing your email, follow these guidelines.

 State why you're writing and identify yourself.
 Always lead with the name of the person that referred you to the contact, if you have one.
 For example, "Mark Davis suggested that I write to you about my interest in working for a Big Five management consulting firm.
 Currently, I'm a sophomore business major at Ivory Tower College and I'm seeking information about careers in consulting."

 Provide information about your background and your career interests, however tentative.
 For example, what work experience have you had and what are your goals?
 Remember, too, that the purpose of networking is to gather information, not to ask for a job, so make sure to state that you are in the process of gathering information about career possibilities.
-Also ask about the possibility of arranging a meeting at the networking contact's convenience.
-In addition to a face-to-face meeting, you may want to suggest the possibility of a conversation by phone or by email.
+Also ask about the possibility of arranging a meeting either in-person or over the phone at the networking contact's convenience.

-In researching yourself, know your purpose for contacting your network, as discussed previously, and take stock of what you have to offer and what your goals are, however tentative.
-Again, review your skills, interests and values so you can convey this self-knowledge to your networking contacts and determine what career and jobs are the best fit for you.
-You should also do some research on the career fields of your networking contacts, as well as their organizations.
-This research accomplishes a number of purposes as you're able to ask well-informed questions, you don't waste their time by asking obvious questions that your research would've answered, and you're able to more effectively respond to any questions they may ask.
-There are many excellent resources you can use to do this research and the staff of your university's career development office can suggest hard copy, Internet and alumni resources.
+Before you meet with networking contacts, you should research their career fields as well as their organizations.
+This research accomplishes a number of purposes.
+As you're able to ask well-informed questions, you don't waste their time by asking obvious questions that your research would've answered, and you're able to more effectively respond to any questions they may ask.
+Your university's career development office can suggest resources to help you with your research.

 It's also a good idea to bring a few copies of your resume to your information interview.

-This allows you to provide your networking contacts with further information about your background and to reinforce the points you made in your sound bite or commercial.
+This allows you to provide your networking contacts with further information about your background and to reinforce the points you made in your 30 second commercial.
 Sending a copy of your resume is also a wonderful way for them to refer you to other contacts.
 Further, if your information interview is going well and you've established a good rapport with your contact, then you may wish to ask them to critique your resume at the end of the interview.

 What to Wear

 Another key component of your preparation for the information interview is your appearance, and nothing more directly affects your appearance than how you are dressed.
 It's been said that "you never get a second chance to make a first impression," so always dress on the conservative side.
 When in doubt, a business suit for both men and women is recommended.
-Dress codes can vary greatly, however, from one industry to another, so do your homework to research trends regarding appropriate attire.
-By all means, your clothes should be clean and presentable.
-This author will never forget the time when one of my contacts reported that a student I had referred to her arrived for the information interview in shorts, with a girlfriend in tow, no less!
+Dress codes can vary greatly; however, from one industry to another, so do your homework to research trends regarding appropriate attire.

 Closing the Information Interview

-Be considerate of your contact by being careful not to go over your allotted time without encouragement.
+Be considerate of your networking contact by being careful not to go over your allotted time without encouragement.
 You may say something like, "Well, it looks like I have time for one last question."
-Your interviewer can then either end your interview with the question or invite you to ask additional questions.
+Your contact can then either end your interview with the question or invite you to ask additional questions.
 One of the last questions you should always be prepared to ask is to request the names of additional people you can add to your network of contacts.
 This is especially important if your goal is to obtain more job leads and contacts in the field.
-Also, ask for a business card and inquire whether your contact would mind if you stayed in contact with them.
-Finally, thank the interviewer for his time and always follow up with a thank-you letter, either by mail or by email.
+Also, ask your contact for their business card and inquire whether they would mind if you stayed in contact with them.
+Finally, thank them for their time and always follow up with a thank-you letter, either by mail or by email.